 The south arcade is 13th century with quatrefoil piers and moulded arches.
 The capitals are rounded with low bases.
 The chancel arch is the same date.

 The north arcade is similar but the piers have been mostly remodelled in the Perpendicular style.
 The capitals are flat and square and the bases are high.
 The extreme west and east piers seem to be original as do the arches above.
 The north aisle roof has its origal arch braces with tracery in the spandrels.

 The Hatchment above the north door is an early one, made to mark the death of the Rector, the Revd.
 Cock Langford in 1789.
-His crest was a duck with elevated wings and his wife's arms (in the centre) were a rampant lion and 3 shells(?
+His red shield has a silver duck, beaked and legged in gold, with elevated wings and his wife's arms (in the centre) were a rampant lion and 3 shells(?
 Burnell).
 One side of the hatchment is black indicating that she survived him.